iPonzu/GuruTest/README.md

 # How to open?

 Open your SQL server, like XAMPP Control Panel, WampServer or MAMP.
-Start the Apache mode and open the **GuruTest** folder, cloning or using an localhost.
+Start the Apache mode and open the **GuruTest** folder, cloning or unziping it and use the comand **php spark serve** to start the Codeigniter controller
-After opened, go to the search bar and try the links below:
+After opened, go to the search bar and try the link below:
-*localhost:8000*
 *localhost:8080*

+Or even Ctrl + rightclick at the link on the terminal to open it.

 Want it better? try put **/gurutest** and enjoy it.
 Thank you <3